codenet/col733-cloud/compute-ray.md

 The simplest implementation (e.g., Celery) may have a single pool of work (a task queue) and stateless workers.
 Here, any worker can work on any task; tasks can be put into the queue at any time.
-Lab-1 implemented the work-pool model where clients added new tasks as files into a Redis streams; stateless workers did word-count on files.
+Lab-1 implemented the work-pool model where clients added new tasks as files into a Redis stream; stateless workers did word-count on files.
 This implementation was too simple: we would often want to give the output of one task to another task and to define complex dependencies like automatically start a new task when other two tasks complete.